taketwo/pcl-mean-and-covariance/README.md

 2. **Configure with CMake**

-       $ cd <path to>/pcl-mean-and-covariance
+       $ cd <path to>/pcl-mean-and-covariance/
+       $ mkdir build
+       $ cd build/
-       $ cmake -C CMakeLists.txt -G "Unix Makefiles"
+       $ cmake ..

    Note: CMake 3.5 or higher is required.
-Also note that the generator specified after the `-G` can be something other than Unix Makefiles, E.g. Ninja.

 3. **Install `datamash`**